good-bill-hunting/political_parser/readme.md

 - This project can be used as a starting point for a larger project on time series where a team can add other NLP bills throughout history and future bills to analyze the change in political areas of concentration over time.
 - Investigate which bills have made it through the process and are now laws and build a model that would predict, based off of the language, whether a bill is made into law or not.
 - Remove the dates from the bills and make another column to sort by the dates in order to determine if there is any change or difference in language between certain timeframes or major events.

+## Predicting if a bill is Bipartisan:
+- Our baseline is for partisan bills which is sponsor and cosponsor from the same party or bills that have no cosponsor.
+This is approximately 67% of the bills.
+- XGBoost and Logistic Regression both performed at